LW

 Solutions & Design Decisions

 Every rule in the system carries a provenance record: the source document URL, the section heading, and a SHA256 hash of the content at index time.
 When the LLM generates XML, verify_cited_xml checks that every referenced rule can be traced back to its source.
 If the citation chain breaks, the output is blocked.
-Trade-off: the LLM cannot use knowledge beyond what is indexed, but this is a feature, not a bug.
+Trade-off: the LLM cannot use knowledge beyond what is indexed, but for spec-grounded generation that is the desired property.

 Cross-Element Constraint Definitions